Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Marcell Ozuna At The Plate

-- Ozuna has an RBI in 36 of 105 games this season, with multiple RBI in 16 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Ozuna has picked up an RBI in 34.0% of his games this season, with two or more RBI in 15.1% of his games.
+He has also driven in three or more runs in five contests.

-- In 43 of 105 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored a run in 44 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.